walt-1/DNA-Patient-List/README.md

 1. find the hash associated with `People: ` in the migration log, copy and paste to set `const ADDRESS = '{your-hash-here}' ` in the src/App.js file

-1. Then locate to the root of the app and run `npm start` to serve on http://localhost:3000
+1. Then locate to the root of the app and run `npm install`

+1. run `npm start` to serve on http://localhost:3000

 * Requires MetaMask Chrome extension to access private network on http://localhost:8545